 I have a little secret.
-It’s actually my FAVORITE secret of house flipping.
+It’s actually my FAVORITE house flipping secret.

 So what is it?
 I spent $350 and added $18,000 to the sales price of a flip.